Un viaggio nella nostra adorata bollicina : il Prosecco DOC

 In the last years, Prosecco DOC built the features of its story and its brand identity basing them on some unique ties with the

-territory and its traditions, finding the right expression in communication activities in various fields, such as enogastronomy, art, culture, history, cinema, design and sport: it was 2016, and Prosecco DOC paid tribute for the first time to the “Adunata degli alpini di Treviso”: tradition, landscapes, men and women that deserved to be celebrated in a unique manner.
+, finding the right expression in communication activities in various fields, such as enogastronomy, art, culture, history, cinema, design and sport: it was 2016, and Prosecco DOC paid tribute for the first time to the “Adunata degli alpini di Treviso”: tradition, landscapes, men and women that deserved to be celebrated in a unique manner.

 Three years later, to celebrate the ten years of Consorzio del Prosecco DOC being founded, a celebratory label and a stamp were printed.